45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 Whether you’re a total beginner or a serious baker, Flour Water Salt Yeast has a recipe that suits your skill level and time constraints: Start with a straight dough and have fresh bread ready by supper time, or explore pre-ferments with bread that uses biga or poolish.

-If you’re ready to take your baking to the next level, follow Forkish’s step-by-step guide to making a levain starter with only flour and water, and be amazed by the delicious complexity of your naturally leavened bread.
+If you’re ready to take your baking to the next level, follow Forkish’s step-by-step guide to making a levain starter with only flour and water.
+You will be amazed by the delicious complexity of your naturally leavened bread.

-Pizza lovers can experiment with a variety of doughs and sauces to create the perfect pie using either a pizza stone or a cast-iron skillet.
+Pizza lovers can experiment with various doughs and sauces to create the perfect pie using a pizza stone or a cast-iron skillet.

 Flour Water Salt Yeast is more than just a collection of recipes for amazing bread and pizza—it offers a complete baking education, with a thorough yet accessible explanation of the tools and techniques that set artisan bread apart.